dvrpc/DVRPC-VisionEval-Inputs-Preparation/README.md

 This file specifies the different characteristics for high and low car service level and is used in the CreateVehicleTable and AssignVehicleAge modules.

+- Service level ?

 #azone_charging_availability.csv

+This file has data on proportion of different household types who has EV charging available and is used in the AssignHHVehiclePowertrain module.

+azone_electricity_carbon_intensity.csv

-This file has data on proportion of different household types who has EV charging available and is used in the AssignHHVehiclePowertrain module. azone_electricity_carbon_intensity.csv This file is used to specify the carbon intensity of electricity and is optional (only needed if user wants to modify the values).
+This file is used to specify the carbon intensity of electricity and is optional (only needed if user wants to modify the values).
 The file is used in Initialize (VEPowertrainsAndFuels) and CalculateCarbonIntensity modules.

 #azone_fuel_power_cost.csv